Eustace & Hitomi, Chapter 1. The Thing Upon the Tape and Love's First Glance

 At the corner of the room was a large bank of several television sets, across multiple models and degrees of sophistication, showing a strange array of shots.
 Some angles covered some hallways.
 Some angles covered portions of the outside.
 None of the cameras seemed to move so at best there might be only about a third of popular spaces covered and several generally unpopular spaces.
 Luckily for Delmont, the one nonsense angle did indeed record the Gygax Cyclops and the trees beyond it.

 The playback machine was an old Sony SL-HF300 Beta machine that seemed to have some customization.
 Delmont clicked his tongue at this.
 "BetaMax?"
 Exploring the device, he noticed that someone had set it up to playback at even slower than BIII speeds to expand the life of how much tape could hold but leading to even grainier images.
-No wonder it was being to junk up.
+No wonder it was beginning to junk up.

 Delmont found himself staring down at a working machine, nearly half an hour was up so he only had a few minutes to speed through the tapes.
 [6]